nix-community/napalm/README.md

 in napalm.buildPackage ./. { packageLock = <path/to/package-lock>; }
 ```

+### Napalm with Nix flakes

+If you want to use Napalm in your flake project, you can do that by adding it to your overlay.
+There is also a template, that can help you use napalm in your project.
+You can use it by running `nix flake init -t "github:nix-community/napalm"`.

 ## Napalm - a lightweight npm registry

 Under the hood napalm uses its own package regitry.
 The registry is available